-The Conference will be hosted by the Tbilisi State University the oldest university in Georgia and the Caucasus region.
+The Conference will be hosted by the Tbilisi State University, the oldest university in Georgia and the Caucasus region.
+The venue will be the main building of TSU (see the photo below), located at Ilia Chavchavadze Avenue 1.

 Tbilisi is one of the leading tourist destinations in the region, offering exquisite cityscapes; a mix of local Georgian, Byzantine, Neoclassical, Art Nouveau, Middle Eastern, and Soviet architecture; national museums and galleries; cultural attractions; historical landmarks; and exceptional, traditional Georgian cuisine along with a wide range of international restaurants.
 The city is well-known as a melting pot of cultures and a diverse metropolis with a palette of attractions.